-Intellectual Property and Distance Education Course Ownership Policy courses.
+Intellectual Property and Distance Education Course Ownership Policy

+Northeast Alabama Community College encourages its students, faculty, and staff to pursue initiatives that will create intellectual properties and distance education courses.
 Consequently, it becomes necessary to clearly establish the legal rights of ownership of intellectual properties.
 The NACC policy is as follows: